openstax/napkin-notes/kevin/180417_biglearnLoUsage.md

 Ultimately, some human has to decide which, if any, LOs apply to a particular exercise.
 Over time, the mapping between LOs and exercises can change.
-This happens when either
+This happens when either:
-(a) a new LO scheme is created and mapped to exercises (b) a better mapping between LOs and exercises is found.
+* a new LO scheme is created and mapped to exercises, or
+* a better mapping between LOs and exercises is found.

 ## LOs passed from Tutor to Biglearn